-Since design life mainly depends on temperature, the cycle lifetime is affected by temperature as well.
-Fig. 7-9 depicts this relation for a regular battery depth of discharge of 80%.
+Fig. 7-9 depicts this relation for a regular battery depth of discharge of 80 %.

-Fig. 7-9: Cycle lifetime of OPzS solar.power as a function of ambient temperature
+Fig. 7-9: Endurance in cycles of sun | power v L (OPzS solar.power) as a function of ambient temperature

-The following figure (refer to fig. 7-10) depicts dependency of cycle life on depth of discharge and temperature.
+The following figure (refer to fig. 7-10) depicts dependency of endurance in cycles on depth of discharge and temperature.

-Fig. 7-10: Cycle lifetime of OPzS solar power depending on DoD and temperature
+Fig. 7-10: Endurance in cycles of sun | power v.L (OPzS solar.power) depending on DoD and temperature

-7.10.3 Electrolyte freezing point depending on depth of discharge (DoD)
+7.5.3 Electrolyte freezing point depending on depth of discharge (DoD)

 The freezing point of the electrolyte (sulfuric acid) rises with increasing depth of discharge.

-In case the battery is exposed to cold ambient temperatures (<-5°C) the maximum depth of discharge has to be decreased in order to avoid electrolyte freezing and potential damages of the cell jar.
+In case the battery is exposed to cold ambient temperatures (\leq 5 °C) the maximum depth of discharge has to be decreased in order to avoid electrolyte freezing and potential damages of the cell jar.
 Fig. 7-11 shows an example for this relation.
-Example: If depth of discharge is below 60% the operating temperature must not be below -18.4 °C.
+Example: If depth of discharge is below 60 % the operating temperature must not be below - 18.4 °C.